Student Privacy (FERPA)

 - Student's name

-- Local and Permanent Address (student must opt-in)
+- Local and Permanent Address (student must opt-in for third party release)

 - Major field of study (including second majors, minors, etc.)